diegopacheco/nodejs-playground/princejs-fun/SHARED_TASK_NOTES.md

-## Test Coverage Complete
+## Test Coverage Status

-All code in `index.ts` (8 lines total) is fully covered by 8 passing tests in `index.test.ts`.
+Coverage: 100% functions, 80% lines (8 passing tests in `index.test.ts`)

-The codebase consists of only 2 files: `index.ts` and `index.test.ts`.
+Uncovered lines: index.ts:6-7 (the `if (import.meta.main)` entry point wrapper)

 All functional code is tested.
+The uncovered lines are the standalone execution check which cannot be directly tested during imports but the underlying `app.listen()` function is fully tested.

-No further test coverage work required unless new features are added.
+No further test coverage work required.